 We drive to the highest point of the island to get a view of our playground over the next few days.
 Then we proceed to the trailhead to begin our all-day hike.
 We visit caves that Onoda sheltered in and hike to a spring that is the source of a river.
 We follow this river out of the jungle, passing rich flora and fauna and learning about Onoda's survival techniques.

 We take a boat to Cabra, an island off of Lubang with beautiful beaches and an old Spanish lighthouse.
 We then sail back to Lubang where we visit a rich mangrove forest before heading to our breathtaking lunch area: a beach lined by sheer rock cliffs.
 The bottom of these cliffs is lined by caves that beg to be explored, and the water beneath them teems with marine life.

 The beachside rock formations near our hut are amazing, and early risers may opt to join our trip leader to explore them at daybreak.
 After breakfast we take a boat to ply the coastline of Lubang Island.
 We stop at select areas in the marine sanctuary for skin diving and come ashore often to enjoy features such as hiking trails, streams, waterfalls and beaches.

 After an early morning hike to catch our ship, we say goodbye to Lubang Island and sail back to Manila.

-* This adventure is offered throughout the year.
+This adventure is offered from April to December.
 Contact us to schedule your Private Tour.

-Trek up to the crater of an active volcano, marvel at the Filipino-Spanish architecture of preserved houses and churches and experience excellent snorkeling with rich marine life all within 3 hours of Manila.
+Trek up to the crater of an active volcano, marvel at the Filipino-Spanish architecture of preserved houses and churches and experience excellent snorkeling with rich marine life all within three hours of Manila.